RMIT-COSC1127-3117-AI25/AI25-DOC/FAQ-COURSE.md

 Overall, you need to think whether this will continue to affect you throughout the semester. 🤔 If yes, then I suggest that you ask yourself whether an extension is really what you need, as I’m sure you have assessments in other subjects due in the coming weeks that you need to work on.
 In the end, the issue is that you can continue pushing back deadlines, but eventually the semester ends and you will need to revise for final assessment.
 In short: perhaps just consider submitting most of a good assignment and moving on to the next thing.

 > [!NOTE]
-> The instructor can only handle simple "obvious" requests that are less than 7 days and that they can be assessed quickly as per evidence (e.g., a medical certificate indicating length of impact).
+> The instructor can only handle simple "obvious" requests that are less than 7 days, are sent at least 1 working day before, and that they can be assessed quickly as per evidence (e.g., a medical certificate indicating length of impact).
 Longer or more complex requests that require carefully assessing the evidence and situation, cannot be handled by the instructor and may need to go through RMIT formal process for [Special Consideration (SPC)][RMIT-SPC].

-When requesting an extension, always consider:

-- As per policy, you must submit your request **at least one _working_ day before the original due date**.
-Do not expect or request that I (or other teaching staff) will be working on weekends or after hours.
-Requests received close to the assessment date (or after the date!) will generally not be accepted except in the most extreme circumstances.
-We encourage students to plan days and weeks ahead, and to discourage last minute pleas for help.
-- **Do not just stop working and "wait" when you submit your request.** First, you do not know if it will be granted.
-Second, we expect you will still be working on the project and the extension will be based on that.
-Keep working and even submit as early as you can before receiving the notification and decision.
+> [!WARNING]
+> If your application relates to a request for an extension of time for submittable work (such as assignments, projects, essays, etc.) to either the instructor or SPC team, it is expected that you will **continue to progress that work and submit it as soon as possible** while your application is under consideration.
+Do not just wait idle until the notification arrives.
+First, you do not know if it will be granted.
+Second, your are expected to continue working and submit the assessment as soon as you could, while your application is being assessed.

 Each request will be considered on an individual basis.
 If the request is approved, the deadline for the assignment will be extended.
 If the request is denied and the assessment missed, you will unfortunately get the corresponding late penalty.
 Remember though that it is always possible to submit late.

 > [!IMPORTANT]
 > Because of the nature of many project assessments and the quick release of results, any non short term SPC will probably be in the form of an **Equivalent Assessment**, that is, another _ assessment later on that will assess the same content but possibly in a different way.
 In most cases this will involve a pre-arranged in-person 1-2hrs closed-book assessment with the instructor (e.g., a set of exercises to complete).

-> [!IMPORTANT]
-> If your application relates to a request for an extension of time for submittable work (such as assignments, projects, essays, etc.) to either the instructor or SPC team, it is expected that you will continue to progress that work and submit it as soon as possible while your application is under consideration.
-Do not just wait idle until the notification arrives.
-Your are expected to continue working and submit the assessment as soon as you could, while your application is being assessed.

 ## I am very busy with other commitments (work, other subjects, travel, etc.) and may not be able to make the deadline, can I get an extension?